Amsterdam

 • Flower market (Bloemenmarkt) on the Singel, world's only floating market

-• Begijnhof, medieval inner courtyard hidden in the city centre, absolute silence
+• Begijnhof, medieval courtyard hidden in the city centre, absolute silence

-• Concert at the Concertgebouw, neo-Renaissance hall, legendary acoustics
+• Concert at Concertgebouw, neo-Renaissance hall, legendary acoustics

 • Night-time stroll in the Jordaan, brown cafés, illuminated façades, village vibe

-Budget: how much to reckon for a palace stay
+Budget: how much to plan for a palace stay

-A three-night palace 5-star stay in Amsterdam (off July-August) budgets at 2 500 € to 4 500 € per couple, depending on the level of service.
-Here's a typical breakdown for a September stay:
+A three-night stay in an Amsterdam 5-star palace (off July-August) budgets at 2,500 € to 4,500 € per couple, depending on the level of service.
+Here's a typical breakdown for September:

 • Restaurants (2 starred dinners + 2 lunches + breakfasts): 600-900 €